Skip to content

 Short answers, pulled from the story.

-Why was Rabaul strategically important for Japan in the Pacific Theater?
+Why was Rabaul strategically important to Japan in World War II?